microprediction/microprediction/docs/README.md

  - You probably want to join the [slack](https://microprediction.github.io/slack.html).
  - By all means message [me](https://www.linkedin.com/in/petercotton/) on Linked-In.
  - In the slack, I post a Google Meet invite for office hours: Fridays at noon eastern.
 Sometimes Tuesday nights too.
- - If you merely want data for research, then links such as [https://csv.microprediction.org/lagged?name=die.json](https://csv.microprediction.org/lagged?name=die.json) download the recent history of die rolls (say).
-See [get-data](https://microprediction.github.io/get-data.html) for other ways, such as direct use of the API or Python client.
+ - If you merely want data for research, see [get-data](https://microprediction.github.io/get-data.html) for other ways, such as direct use of the API or Python client.